mattsinger17/msinger1-portfolio/finalproject.md

 One thing that was especially interesting to me was that Respondees #1 and #3 didn't give themselves a higher numerical score for familiarity on the overall scale of familiarity with the scale of the number of City-owned vacant parcels located within the municipal boundaries.
 I had expected a half-point or full-point higher for both of their self-identified levels of familiarity, which told me that perhaps I need to spend some time setting the stage for more introduction and context early on in my presentation.
 My worry is that I won't be able to reel everyone in the target audience in.
 They might be uncertain of why this is a conversation worth having, which poses a hazardous possibility of failing to win them over from the very start.

-### Wireframe
+## Wireframe
 My wireframe, produced using Balsamiq, is shown below as an image file.
-The image has been left at a large size to permit easy reading.
+The image is displayed  at a large size to permit easy reading.

 ![Wireframe for Part #2](Wireframe as Image.png)